-Computational methods have risen as a powerful technique for exploring the system phenomena and solving real life problems.
+Computational methods have risen as a powerful technique for exploring the system phenomena and solving real-life problems.
 Currently, there are two principle computational approaches for system analysis: continuous and discrete.
 In the continuous approach, the governing equations can be obtained by applying the fundamental laws, such as conservation of mass, momentum, and energy over an infinitesimal control volume.
-On the other hand, the discrete approach concentrates on mimicking the molecular movement within system.
-Both approaches have pro and cons, and continuous development and improvement in the existing computational methods is ongoing.
+On the other hand, the discrete approach concentrates on mimicking the molecular movement within the system.
+Both approaches have pros and cons, and continuous development and improvement in the existing computational methods are ongoing.

 As a single information source for those interested in the use of methods based on numerical and computational analysis as applied in food science and technology, this book will ably serve any food academician or researcher in learning the advanced numerical techniques exploring fluid flow, crystallization, and other food processing operations.

 Chapter 1: Overview of different computational approaches for heat and mass transfer in food processing

 Debabrata Panda, Abhishek Kumar, Krunal M. Gangawane, A.A.
 Mohamad